 1. How to initially get my baby to sleep when he doesn’t want to fall asleep

 One of the biggest reasons why babies don’t fall asleep is overtiredness.
 When a baby is overtired, they work themselves UP instead of DOWN, and then it is very difficult to get your baby to fall asleep (for a nap/bedtime).
 Then you have a baby who arches backward and just keeps crying.
 Maximum awake times between naps are very important.
 If your baby’s maximum awake time is 2 hours, put him down at 2 hours, even if he doesn’t look tired.
 A lot of babies don’t show tired signs, but when they start showing signs, it’s already too late.
-See table below for the maximum awake time between naps for your baby’s age.
+See the table below for the maximum awake time between naps for your baby’s age.

 Here is a few things you can do to improve “falling asleep”

-- Don’t make your your baby overtired
+- Don’t make your baby overtired

 - Your baby’s room must be dark (day and night)